chuckmasterson/chuckmasterson.github.io/_posts/2017-12-18-honing-try-again.md

 ^
 - One latter day,
 - Having exhausted other resorts,
-- An important Questioner hiked up to ask:
+- An important Questioner hiked up
+- To ask, for governmental advisement:
 - “How can we save our world?”
 - “Couldn’t say.
 Never been there.”
 - So the Questioner let him stand